Karthikushettigar/online-collage-voting-system/README.md

 ﻿# mini-project---online-collage-voting-system
-This is a PHP-based online voting system for FCRIT.
+This is a PHP-based online voting system.
 It allows candidates to register and voters to cast their votes.
 The system also provides a dashboard for administrators to manage the voting process.

 ## Features